TechnoYantra/ty_sensors_mount/README.md

 This sensor mount can be placed on your robot to get simultaneous data from all of your sensors.

-This package currently supports and is been tested on [ROS Kinetic Kame](http://wiki.ros.org/kinetic/Installation/Ubuntu) & [ROS Melodic Morenia](http://wiki.ros.org/melodic/Installation/Ubuntu) running on Ubuntu 16.04 & Ubuntu 18.04 respectively.
+This package currently supports and is been tested on [ROS2 Foxy Fitzroy](https://docs.ros.org/en/foxy/Installation/Linux-Install-Debians.html) running on Ubuntu 20.04.

 ## Dependencies:

 ### ROS on appropriate Ubuntu Version -

-Install [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu), on Ubuntu 16.04 or [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) on Ubuntu 18.04 before proceeding.
+Install [ROS2 Foxy Fitzroy](https://docs.ros.org/en/foxy/Installation/Linux-Install-Debians.html), on Ubuntu 20.04 before proceeding.

-### Catkin Workspace -
+### Colcon Workspace -

-Create a catkin workspace if not made already, where you can store all your packages.
-Follow [this tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) to create your own catkin workspace.
+Create a colcon workspace if not made already, where you can store all your packages.
+Follow [this tutorial](https://docs.ros.org/en/foxy/Tutorials/Colcon-Tutorial.html) to create your own colcon workspace.

 **NOTE:** Please don't make another workspace just for ty_sensors_mount.
 Keep the package in the same workspace as your robot on which you are going to implement it.